uptonking/note4yaoo/docs-web-html-elements-common.md

 - Each embedded browsing context has its own `session history` and `document` .
 - The browsing context that embeds the others is called the parent browsing context.
 - The topmost browsing context — the one with no parent — is usually the browser window, represented by the `Window` object.
-- Because each browsing context is a complete document environment, every `<iframe` > in a page requires increased memory and other computing resources.
+- Because each browsing context is a complete document environment, every `<iframe>` in a page requires increased memory and other computing resources.
   - While theoretically you can use as many `<iframe>` s as you like, check for performance problems.

+- Inline frames, like `<frame>` elements, are included in the `window.frames` pseudo-array.
+- With the DOM `HTMLIFrameElement` object, scripts can access the `window` object of the framed resource via the `contentWindow` property.
+  - The `contentDocument` property refers to the document inside the `<iframe>`, same as `contentWindow.document`.
+  - From the inside of a frame, a script can get a reference to its parent window with `window.parent`
+- Script access to a frame's content is subject to the same-origin policy.
+- Cross-origin communication can be achieved using `Window.postMessage()`.
+- As a replaced element, the position, alignment, and scaling of the embedded document within the `<iframe>` element's box, can be adjusted with the `object-position` and `object-fit` properties.

 # frame

 - `<frame>` is an HTML element which defines a particular area in which another HTML document can be displayed.
 - A frame should be used within a `<frameset>` .
 - Using the `<frame>` element is not encouraged because of certain disadvantages such as performance problems and lack of accessibility for users with screen readers.
 - Instead of the `<frame>` element,  `<iframe>` may be preferred.

 # object